World population: India overtakes China as largest country - Breaking Latest News

 India overtakes China as the world‘s most populous country.
 That’s according to the United Nations’ new population report.

-Around 1.4 billion people currently live in both countries.
-While India’s population continues to grow rapidly, China‘s is already declining.
+Around 1.4 billion people live in each of the two countries.
+While India’s population continues to grow, China‘s is already declining.

 One in three of the approximately eight billion people on earth lives in the two countries alone.
 World population is growing at a slower pace, will soon peak and then begin to decline.